-The TDPT journal is a champion of a wide range of training initiatives, beyond the more traditional conservatoires and training colleges.
-Keen to carry on supporting the increasing visibility of training forms and methods that do not fit neatly into recognised models, the editors approached ID to guest-edit an issue of the journal exploring independent dance training.
+Theatre, Dance and Performance Training journal champions a wide range of training initiatives, beyond the more traditional conservatoires and training colleges.
+Keen to carry on supporting the increasing visibility of forms and methods that do not fit neatly into recognised models, TDPT approached Independent Dance to guest-edit an issue of the journal exploring independent dance training.

 The editorial team Heni Hale, Nikki Tomlinson, Gitta Wigro and Sara Reed invited international proposals from practitioners and academics to illuminate as broad a range of perspectives as possible, exploring how artists create, practice and develop independent training forms, and what current practitioners consider important.

 Submissions were invited in a range of formats, from scholarly peer reviewed articles to shorter pieces including essays, ‘postcards’ of up to 200 words, visual essays and book reviews.